 Don’t mind me

 Yes, say many.
 We now know that mental health is just as important as physical health.
-It is ridiculous to witness hundreds of people in every neighbourhood, jogging and working out in the parks, taking great care of their bodies, and then filling their heads with the intellectual equivalent of a river of mild poison.
-The human mind is a wonderful thing.
-We should tend it carefully.
+It is ridiculous to watch people in every neighbourhood, jogging and working out in the parks, taking great care of their bodies, who then fill their heads with the intellectual equivalent of a river of mild poison.

 That’s a silly way to think of it, say others.
 The mind should not be compared to the body, which needs food, rest, and exercise.
-The mind is more like the lungs.
-Apart from not smoking, we don’t have to think about our lungs.
-If we are lucky enough to be normal, they look after themselves.
-A normal mind is fine without any special regime.
-It is all this psychological advice that makes one ill.
+The mind is fine without any special regime.

 - Should under-18s get the news from an adult whom they trust rather than read it themselves?

 - Put away your phone and your screens.
 Find a patch of open air outside or by a window.
-Assemble some paper, paints, pencils, or pens.
+Gather some paper, paints, pencils, or pens.
 Set a timer and draw, design, or paint for 90 minutes.
-Take a photo of the image you’re proudest of and share it on Instagram.
+Take a photo of the image you are proudest of and share it on Instagram.

 Some People Say...

 “Never let the future disturb you.
-You will meet it, if you have to, with the same weapons of reason which today arm you against the present.”Marcus Aurelius (121-180 AD), Roman emperor and philosopher
+You will meet it, if you have to, with the same weapons of reason which today arm you against the present.”Marcus Aurelius (AD121-180), Roman emperor and philosopher

 What do you think?